Maps, models & power laws #

 Advertising: labels upon labels #

 Advertising attaches a label to a concept, and so sells it.
-Take a television advert for Valais with the slogan Gravé dans mon cœur; then another advert, selling cheese, reuses the same slogan — so that any thought of Valais becomes automatically, subconsciously attached to the idea of this mountainous region of southern Europe.
-That community is part of others (the cantons) that make up a country, so that whoever thinks of Valais has the food and its emblematic product auto-attached.
+Take a television advert for Valais with the slogan Gravé dans mon cœur; then another advert, selling cheese, reuses the same slogan — so that any thought of Valais becomes automatically, subconsciously attached to the idea of this mountainous canton of the southern Swiss Alps.
+The canton is part of the country, so whoever thinks of Valais gets the food and its emblematic product attached without noticing.
 That is the trick of advertising, and perhaps of much else: slyly attaching one brand, one label, to another.
 In real cases the association becomes so close as to be imperceptible — Egypt and the pyramids, Paris and the Eiffel Tower, Rome and the Colosseum — even though these things are far more than their representations.

 Why power laws rule the world #

 Back to the central point: we live in a power-law universe.
 The universe does not care what we think of it — and we are part of it and it of us, since we are a species of organic creatures living on a planet.
 What are the odds that you, dear reader, were born on this planet, in your body; that this is the only time you will be born; and that time runs fast, so you have little of it to accomplish your task — or even to find it, which may be most of the task, the execution being the smaller part?
 So go and look; and if you are one of the lucky ones, go and finish your task, so that after leaving this planet and this body you may have the satisfaction of having used well the time the universe gave you, and of having made the world a little better — a positive contribution to the lives of other human beings.
-And remember the power law: model times model, model squared — which equals idiocy squared.
+And remember what the chain of bulbs does to a model built on models: it does not add the idiocies, it multiplies them.